Mercury Lane 2:490:00 / 2:49

 Are We Experienced?

 Early on, theSlacks cut their teeth in the pubs around Auckland town.
-There was no circuit and theSlacks worked it hard.
+There was no circuit back then and theSlacks worked it hard.
 It's where Marky learned to read a crowd.

-Now veterans of the Taranaki festival circuit, theSlacks are stretching their satchel of tricks to spread their irreverent rockabilly-blues (celtic-country-ska-folk) boogie-woogie-swing style far and wide.
+Now veterans of the whanau-friendly festival circuit, theSlacks are stretching their satchel of tricks to spread their irreverent rockabilly-blues (celtic-country-ska-folk) boogie-woogie-swing style farther and wider.

 7 Mar 2020 - Hokitika Wildfoods Festival.